rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 =1.2.3  :=  >=1.2.3, <1.2.4 (exact)
 ```

-> **Note**: Using strict requirements with exact versions are a bad practice and
+> **Note**: When using strict requirements with exact versions, no updates can
-> should be avoided, as it disables the ability of receiving important patches
-> of security, soundness and bugfixes.
+> be applied, including bugfixes and security updates.

 ### Specifying dependencies from other registries